 View More Images

-), including the Phalaenopsis mite, often feed on the upper surfaces of leaves creating a pock-marked appearance from empty and collapsed leaf cells.
+Flat or false spider mites are in the Tenuipalpidae family, and including the Phalaenopsis and Brevipalpus mites, often feed on the upper surfaces of leaves creating a pock-marked appearance from empty and collapsed leaf cells.
 Flat mite feeding on thin leaves, especially the underside, is similar to the stippling caused by spider mites, but there is no webbing.

-Try spraying upper and lower leaf surfaces with the home cure mixture of 1 part rubbing alcohol, 1 part 409 or Murphy's Oil Soap and 2 parts water.
+Treatment: Try spraying upper and lower leaf surfaces with the home cure mixtures of 1 part rubbing alcohol, 1 part 409 or Murphy's Oil Soap and 2 parts water.
+Another choice is a 2% solution of oil (Johnsons baby oil or vegetable oil) in water with a squirt of some dish detergent (Ivory or Palmolive).
+This works out to be about 5 tablespoons oil in a gallon.
+You can alternate 2% sprays of oil and then 2% soap solutions.
 Plants can also be sprayed with a miticide like Avid, Talstar or Kelthane following label instructions being particularly careful to contact all the undersides of the leaves.
 During warm weather, new generations mature every 6 days so repeat applications will be required, perhaps 3 applications at 4 day intervals.
 TetraSan is an insect growth regulator that can be used to keep the egg and nymph stages from maturing.

 Read More: Mites on Cultivated Orchids (Dr. Paul Johnson, South Dakota State University)